 Injured From a Defective Medical Device?
 Contact Us Today

 The goal of the FDA is to protect consumers from defective medical devices with thorough testing and review of products before they are released on the market.
 The current system already allows defective devices to be implanted into patients and by relaxing the requirements for approvals; many experts believe that the number of injuries or deaths due to these devices may increase.
-If you or a loved one has been injured by a defective medical device, or a loved one has died, contact the Georgia Injury Attorney Group for a free consultation regarding a possible personal injury or wrongful death lawsuit.
+If you or a loved one has been injured by a defective medical device, or a loved one has died, contact Attorney Group for Georgia for a free consultation regarding a possible personal injury or wrongful death lawsuit.